Introductory Biology Courses

 Prospective majors in the biological sciences and biomedical engineering, as well as other students who would like a thorough introduction to biology, should take the introductory sequence BIOL 101–104, which provides a solid foundation in modern biological science.
 This sequence of half-term, half-credit modules is offered jointly by the departments of Molecular Biophysics and Biochemistry, Molecular, Cellular, and Developmental Biology, and Ecology and Evolutionary Biology.
 The courses are prerequisite to all majors in the biological sciences and biomedical engineering.

 BIOL 101–104 together make up a yearlong introduction to biology.
 However, each module is taught as a separate course for which students must register and receive a grade.
-BIOL 101 and 102 are offered in the first and second half of the fall term, respectively; BIOL 103 and 104 are offered in the first and second half of the spring term, respectively.
+BIOL 101 and 103 are offered in the first half of both fall and spring terms; BIOL 102 and 104 are offered in the second half of both fall and spring terms.
 Each course covers a different area of biology and has its own instructor, as listed below.
 Please direct any questions about BIOL 101–104 to the course coordinator, Surjit Chandhoke.

 - BIOL 101, Biochemistry and Biophysics, Michael Koelle